tarek-sanat/Youtube-Dislike-Button-Removal-Sentiment-Analysis/README.md

 ## Description

 This project gets tweets with the youtube keyword during two different periods of time.
 Before and After youtube announced the removal of the dislike button.
-I performed Sentiment Analysis on the tweets to observe the how the tweets sentiment changed towards youtube after the announcement.
+I performed Sentiment Analysis on the tweets to observe the how the tweets' sentiment changed towards youtube after the announcement.

-* Use twitter API to scrape tweets with the Youtube keyword and store the dataset in a csv file.
+* Used twitter API to scrape tweets with the Youtube keyword and store the dataset in a csv file.

-* Cleaned the dataset by removing duplicates, english stop-words and links from the tweets
+* Cleaned the dataset by removing duplicates, english stop-words and links from the tweets.

 * Performed Latent Semantic Analysis on the tweets to extract the topics in the tweets.